Epiphany625/QuizAI/README.md

 ## Urgent Future Work

-- **Front End:** Refactor Entire frontend to ensure a smoother user experience and ensure scalability.
+- **Front End:** Refactor the entire frontend to ensure a smoother user experience and scalability.
 - **Back End:** Enhance CRUD operations for images, files, and quizzes.

 ---